Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session2.md

 ## Summary of learning

 *What did you learn through these exercises*
+Binary and Boolean ,These are the mathematical foundations that underpin how computers process information.Binary Computers (except analogue and quantum systems) operate using binary signals:

+1 represents on / true / high voltage.

+0 represents off / false / low voltage.

+All operations — from arithmetic to program execution — are ultimately expressed in binary.Binary arithmetic is therefore essential to understand:

+Addition, subtraction, multiplication, and division can all be represented using binary digits.

+Example: 1 + 1 = 10 in binary (which equals 2 in decimal).These operations are implemented physically in logic gates inside the CPU.

+By combining simple gates, computers can perform complex tasks such as arithmetic, decision-making, and program control.

+Binary and Boolean are the building blocks of digital logic.

+Logic gates based on Boolean algebra manipulate binary signals to perform arithmetic and logical operations.

+Increasingly complex combinations of these gates form the central processing unit (CPU).

+Understanding binary and Boolean is crucial for appreciating how computers execute instructions and run programs.

+This section emphasizes that binary numbers and Boolean logic are the foundation of computing.
+Binary provides the representation of data, while Boolean algebra provides the rules for manipulating that data through logic gates.
+Together, they explain how computers perform arithmetic and make logical decisions.

 To demonstrate how exercises (CPUlator simulations, memory hierarchy comparisons, binary arithmetic, Boolean logic, scaling up CPU design) helped you connect theory to practice.